topitbopit/rblx/ui-stuff/jeff_2_docs.md

 ---
 ## Message boxes
 Message boxes have several functions and params.
 They're useful for displaying short amounts of text, but will automatically expand to fit buttons, the description, and title.
->Don't use messageboxes for notifications, since notifications will be added within the next few updates.

 Creation: